Angiolini Inquiry: Setting up of the Inquiry

 With the Angiolini Inquiry being designated as a non-statutory inquiry, it meant Everard's family could be given "closure as quickly as possible", with a statutory inquiry's recommendations not being made for a "number of years".
+Despite this, the inquiry has experienced a number of delays due to ongoing legal and misconduct proceedings.

 The inquiry interviewed 144 witnesses, which included current and former police officers and staff, as well as other relevant organisations and members of the public.

 Part 1

 On 10 January 2022, the terms of reference for Part 1 of the inquiry were set as to 'establish a comprehensive account of the career and overall conduct of the killer of Sarah Everard, to identify any missed opportunities, and to make recommendations based on the findings.'

-Patel was asked to conclude the first part of the inquiry within nine months from when the terms of reference were set.
+Patel asked Angiolini to conclude the first part of the inquiry within nine months from when the terms of reference were set.
 Whilst work started immediately, there were some delays, due to Couzens, at that time, facing ongoing legal and misconduct proceedings, limiting some aspects of the inquiry proceeding.

 The aim of the first part of the inquiry was to 'establish a definitive account of the career and conduct' of Couzens.
 The report also looked at the years before the incident, establishing a timeline ending at the point where he kidnapped, raped and murdered Everard.

 On 29 February 2024, the first part of the Angiolini Inquiry was published.
 Home Secretary James Cleverly made a statement in the House of Commons in response to the report's publication.